-Barrio Alto is the hip area located just next to Baxia/Chiado.
+Bairro Alto is the hip area located just next to Baxia/Chiado.
 It's an upcoming area where a lot of young people live.
-This is also where most of the nightlife is located so if you want to be in walking distance to the party in Lisbon, you should look into staying here.
+This is also where most of the Lisbon nightlife is located so if you want to be in walking distance to the party, you should look into staying here.

 Santos is a favorite area to live in for digital nomads in Lisbon.
 It's a flat neighborhood and is within walking distance to many of Lisbon's main attractions.
 Santos is most loved for its lively atmosphere, vibrant nightlife, and affordable prices.

 Avenida da Liberdade is a long avenue that runs from the center towards the city's northwestern parts and is the most exclusive area in Lisbon.
 This is where the embassies are located and the wealthy live.
 It is considerably more expensive to live in Avenida da Liberdade than the rest of the city.